jiricekcz/vect-ops/README.md

 ### Equality

-VectOps provides functions to check mathematical equality of vectors.
+VectOps provides functions to check mathematical equality of vectors and matricies.
 Two vectors are equal, if they have the same size and the same elements.
+TWo matricies are equal, if they have the same size in both dimensions and the same elements.
 Two elements are compared using a float compare function, that you can customize.
 ```typescript
 import { LowLevel as VectOps } from 'vect-ops';